0xAX/linux-insides/Booting/linux-bootstrap-3.md

 Outputting any byte to the port `0x80` should delay exactly 1 microsecond.
 So we can write any value (value from `AL` register in our case) to the `0x80` port.
 After this delay `realmode_switch_hook` function has finished execution and we can move to the next function.

 The next function is `enable_a20`, which enables [A20 line](http://en.wikipedia.org/wiki/A20_line).
-This function is defined in the [arch/x86/boot/a20.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/a20.c) and it tries to enable A20 gate with different methods.
-The first is `a20_test_short` function which checks is A20 already enabled or not with `a20_test` function:
+This function is defined in [arch/x86/boot/a20.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/a20.c) and it tries to enable the A20 gate with different methods.
+The first is the `a20_test_short` function which checks if A20 is already enabled or not with the `a20_test` function:

 ```C
 static int a20_test(int loops)